Consumer Proposal Canada: #1 Alternative to Bankruptcy

 We at Risman Zysman Inc. don’t charge you any additional taxes, like up-front or set-up fees.
 When you let us help you with your consumer proposal, you don’t have to pay anything until we file the proposal with the government.

-A consumer proposal can include more than one type of unsecured debt.
+Consumer proposal services in Toronto can include more than one type of unsecured debt.

 - Personal loans